khaido51/PizzaOrderSystem/README.md

   + Viewing order details of previous orders

 **** Project Technical Analysis****
-  + Applying Object Oriented Programming
+  + Applying Object Oriented Programming.
-  + Using Abstraction and Polymorphism effectively
+  + Using Abstraction and Polymorphism effectively.
-  + Appyling Builder Design Pattern into design classes
+  + Appyling Builder Design Pattern into design classes.
-  + Using Window Builder Application to design User Interface
+  + Using Window Builder Application to design User Interface.
+  + Using CSV file to contain Price List of all products which helps easier for future maintenance.
-  + All test case scenarios also covered in order to prevent the system from crashing
+  + All test case scenarios also covered in order to prevent the system from crashing.

 **Class Diagram**